-- Muslims Celebrate `Eid Al-Fitr Sunday, Monday
+- Muslims Celebrate `Eid Al-Adha on September 1

 The Ka’bah is the sacred House of God situated in the middle of the Holy mosque in the city of Makkah, in Saudi Arabia.